What is website visitor tracking?

 Article Contents - Quick Navigation

-Website visitor tracking is used by many businesses as a means of providing sales and marketing teams with useful online visitor intelligence — actionable information about potential prospects for their products and services.
+Website visitor tracking is used by many businesses to provide sales and marketing teams with useful online visitor intelligence — actionable information about potential prospects for their products and services.

 According to most B2B marketing software vendors, this percentage is only 2-3%.

-This is a painful statistic for marketing teams struggling to convert anonymous site users into quality sales leads.
+This is a painful statistic for marketing teams struggling to convert anonymous site users into engaged sales leads.

 High ROI Potential

-With that in mind, any web-based prospecting software that can help sales teams proactively engage anonymous online visitors faster is worth considering.
-When they work well for a company, these tools produce high ROI and investment in them is easily justified.
+With that in mind, any website lead generation software that can help sales teams proactively engage anonymous online visitors is worth considering.
+When they work well for a company, these website lead tracking tools produce high ROI and investment in them is easily justified.

-Several software vendors provide these specialized website analytics tools to help discover ‘hidden’ site visitors and turn that data into sales-ready leads.
+Several software vendors provide these specialized B2B web analytics tools to help monitor ‘hidden’ site visitors and turn them into sales-ready leads.

 Many companies are very happy to pay monthly fees for website-driven prospecting functionality.
-The benefits can be significant:
+The business benefits of these website visitor tracking tools can be significant:

 - Faster and more predictable revenue growth